How to Grill a Burger

 Instructions

-- Divide the Ground Beef: Take your ground beef and create 6 equal sized balls (you should end up with 6 patties that are approximately 5-6oz each and approximately 3/4 inches thick).
+- Make Beef Mixture: Place the ground beef in a large bowl and add salt and pepper (and other seasonings, as desired).
+Mix to combine.
+Take the beef mixture and create 6 equal sized balls (you should end up with 6 patties that are approximately 5-6oz each and approximately 3/4 inches thick).

 - Season Lightly: Sprinkle patties with a little more salt and pepper.